haskell/containers/docs/map.rst

     Map.adjust :: Ord k => (v -> v) -> k -> Map k v -> Map k v
     Map.adjust f key m = ...

-:haddock_short:`Data.Map.Strict#abjust` applies the value transformation function ``f`` to the entry with given ``key``.
+:haddock_short:`/Data.Map.Strict#abjust` applies the value transformation function ``f`` to the entry with given ``key``.
 If no entry for that key exists then the map is left unchanged.